TODAY’S CHALLENGE

 Brokerage, asset managers & exchanges

-Financial advisory platforms are growing via consolidation and should benefit from higher interest rates.
+Financial advisory platforms are growing via consolidation and should benefit from elevated interest rates.
 Investments across the sector have produced an attractive level of cash flow despite recent concerns about cash sweep considerations.

 Consumer cyclical